azoth-lang/azoth.language.tests/README.md

 ### Convert to String

-The boolean, integer, and floating point types should all the extended with a `to_invariant_string()` method converting them to a string in the invariant local.
+The boolean, integer, and floating point types should all be extended with a `to_invariant_string()` method converting them to a string in the invariant local.